 Just one question

+The survey is an unrivalled opportunity to directly receive feedback from those working with young people at grassroots level, with weekly questions selected from a wide range of topics such as evaluation needs, training obstacles, funding/delivery barriers, experience of work and provision quality.
 This platform allows users to register and receive immediate feedback on how others have responded, as well as a follow-up ‘final score’ via email once the survey has closed, and reminders to complete each weekly survey.

 How do I get involved?